AnandSShekhawat/Github-Copilot-Restored/Labfiles/Standalone-lab03/Lab3-copy.md

       function calculateNumbers(var1, var2)
       ```

-      > **Note:** A whole function body will be automatically suggested by GitHub Copilot in gray text.
+      > **Note:** A whole function body will be automatically suggested by GitHub Copilot.
 Here's an example of what you are likely to see; however, the precise recommendation could vary.
 If you do not see a code recommendation, try adding a space after the code.

       > **Note:** If the suggestions are not visible, close Visual Studio Code and then reopen it.